Addendum to "A Renormalizable 4-Dimensional Tensor Field Theory": Acknowledgements

 \section{Acknowledgements}

-The authors thank R. Gurau for useful discussions.
+The authors thank R. Gurau for useful discussions and thank F. Vignes-Tourneret for pointing out a mistake in an earlier version of this paper.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.